 Method 2: Install Draw.io via Snap

-Because Ubuntu includes Snap support by default, this is the simplest installation method.
-The Snap package is maintained by the official Draw.io team (indicated by the verified checkmark), runs in a sandboxed environment, and receives automatic updates.
+Ubuntu includes Snap support by default, making this the simplest installation method.
+The Snap package is maintained by the official Draw.io team (verified publisher), runs in a sandboxed environment, and receives automatic updates.
+Snap offers two channels: stable for proven releases, and edge for the latest version.

 Install Draw.io from Snap Store